Title: On the Wings of Unexpected Change

 “Major, I didn’t expect to see you up and about.
 I thought you were still transformed,” Weir said as soon as the door to her office opened.
 John was close enough that he could see how her eyes dilated in shock at seeing him.
 Maybe she hadn’t seen him coming.

 “Things changed, Dr. Weir.
-I would, however, like to talk to you about the last day.”
+I would, however, like to talk to you about our experiences over the last day.”
 Sheppard smiled, laying on a bit of charm as he casually looked around.
 His inspection of the office solved the mystery of why she wasn’t able to see him as he had moved around.
 The glass from this side was opaque.
 And he wasn’t going to change it, either.

 Waving her hand back at the two chairs in front of her desk, the head of the Expedition offered him a seat without saying a word.
 Just as silently, he took a seat and tried to look relaxed as she resumed her spot behind the desk.
 Staring at the piece of furniture, John wondered where anyone had found it.
 And who in the hell had put it in the room, because he could distinctly remember the room being empty when they had arrived on Atlantis.

 Letting the mystery go for the moment, he concentrated on his opponent.
 He wasn’t happy that at a little more than four days in, he was already at loggerheads with his boss.
 It had to be a record.
-Resisting the urge to pinch the bridge of his nose to relieve the pressure of the impending migraine, he waited for Weir to say anything.
+Resisting the urge to pinch the bridge of his nose to relieve the pressure of an impending migraine, he waited for Weir to say anything.

-When nothing was forthcoming after a long beat, he tilted his head in acknowledgement of her patience.
+When nothing was forthcoming after a long beat, he tilted his head in acknowledgment of her patience.
 Smiling slightly, he settled back into his chair and let his muscles go loose.
-He had read up on Weir when he had found out that she was to be the lead of the Expedition.
+He had read up on Weir when he had found out that she was to be the leader of the Expedition.
 Diplomat, architect of several well-known peace treaties, and the behind the scenes push on several other quiet ones, the good doctor was well known in the circles that parts of his family ran with.

 She was also well known for being an ice queen that was perfectly willing to let her opponents spin themselves into making mistakes.
-Her personal life reportedly had always taken a far distant second place to her ambition, and she was fully capable of sacrificing anything and everything to the altar of the ‘greater good’.
+Her personal life had always taken a far distant second place to her ambition, and she was fully capable of sacrificing anything and everything to the altar of the ‘greater good’.
 From what he had found out right before they had left, she had even left her fiancé behind and they had been months away from the wedding.
 Cold as ice was the kindest thing he could say about her.

 He let all the information he had on her flow in and out of his brain and then settled in to wait.
 He had enough time to get some work done on what he wanted to do to the men who had left their posts, redesign the rosters for those walking the perimeter of the tower, and figure out what to set up as a training regimen to keep his people alive.
 It wasn’t the hardest thing he had ever done, but doing it all mentally and without something to keep it straight on was a bit more fun.